Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Purdue Stats and Trends

-- Purdue has three wins against the spread in six games this year.
+- Purdue has played six games, with three wins against the spread.

-- The Boilermakers have been underdogs by 3 points or more two times this season and covered the spread once.
+- The Boilermakers have covered the spread once this season when underdogs by 3.5 points or more (in two chances).

-- Purdue's games this season have not gone over any of six set point totals.
+- Purdue's games this year have yet to go over the total in six opportunities.

-- In games that Purdue amasses more than 225.8 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Purdue churns out more than 225.8 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Boilermakers have turned the ball over four more times (8 total) than the Badgers have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.